EDS | Ehlers-Danlos Syndrome

 Parr PT has been a great decision for my daughter.
 She was offered basic therapy with minimal knowledge of POTS/Dysautonomia at another therapy hospital.
 Jonathan spent time asking questions and assessing a personal program to address her autonomic challenges.
 He addressed lingering concussion effects that doctors dismissed.
 Within the first session, she felt immediate relief from an ongoing symptom and learned tools and techniques to self heal.
 Jonathan & Renee have a clear understanding of how the brain communicates throughout the body in a long term non-invasive way.
 They have both shown upstanding professionalism.
 I cannot wait to have my own evaluation done after seeing my daughter’s improvements.

 POTS | Postural-Orthostatic Tachycardia Syndrome

 Postural Orthostatic Tachycardia syndrome, also known as “POTS”, is a condition that is becoming more prevalent throughout the US.
 POTS affects the blood flow throughout the body primarily when transitioning to upright or standing positions.
 This can be tricky for someone trying to exercise because if done incorrectly, it can result in dizziness, rapid heart rate and even fainting.

-At Parr PT we have over 10 years of experience in exercise physiology creating safe and effective exercise programs for various conditions.
+At PARR PT we have over 10 years of experience in exercise physiology creating safe and effective exercise programs for various conditions.
 We specialize in how to appropriately moderate exercise intensity and position a person based on the severity of symptoms.
-This has lead to improvements in endurance with day to day activities, exercise tolerance, and peak performance.
+This has lead to improvements in endurance with day to day activities, standing and exercise tolerance.

-Not only is physical therapy is necessary to improve circulation through exercise, but specific hands on treatments required for the regulation of the “Fight or Flight” system.
-Physical therapy methods include myokinesthetics MPS Dolphin system, and manual therapy that further provide longer lasting results.
+Not only is physical therapy is necessary to improve heart function through exercise, but specific manual therapy treatments required for regulation of the “Fight or Flight” response for longer lasting results.